Voltaire said already in 1729:

 Very few investors own gold

-Gold has gone up almost seven times in US dollars in the last 13 years and still only 1% of world financial assets are invested in gold.
-Thus very few investors have participated in the major appreciation of gold.
-With the likely acceleration of money printing leading to further destruction of paper money, investors will realise the necessity of owning real money.
+Gold is up almost 5 times in US dollars in the last 15 years (much more against many other currencies as of Q1 2015), and still only 1% of world financial assets are invested in gold.
+Thus very few investors have participated in this major appreciation of gold since the early 2000s whilst price risk in equities and fixed income is increasing.
+Gold has a very low volatility relationship with other asset classes which makes gold an important risk management asset in times of uncertainty.
+For Institutional portfolios a typical classic asset mix achieves a higher long term return with a percentage gold component depending on base currency (based on research going back to 1987).
+With likely further acceleration of money printing by the largest economies in the world, leading to further destruction of paper money, investors will become even more aware of the necessity to owning real money.
 Gold has been money for 5,000 years and maintained its purchasing power throughout history because it cannot be printed.
 Annual gold production of 2,600 tons represents only 1.5% of the total gold ever produced.
-Gold is both indestructible and divisible which makes it very suitable as money.
-In the next few years, it is likely that not only individual investors but also family offices, pension funds and other institutional investors will invest in physical gold for wealth protection and hedging purposes.
+Gold is both indestructible and indivisible which always made it suitable as 'safe haven' money.
+If physical gold does become an asset of choice for institutional investors and Family Offices, the physical market will not be able to meet that size of demand at current prices.

 Informed investors no longer trust the paper gold markets.